FreeIPA

-FreeIPA is a free and open source identity management system.
-FreeIPA is the upstream open-source project for Red Hat Identity Management.
+FreeIPA is a free and open-source identity management system sponsored by Red Hat.
+It is the upstream project for Red Hat Enterprise Linux Identity Management and provides a centralized system for managing identity, policy, and audit (IPA) information across Linux and Unix networks.

+FreeIPA is built by integrating a number of existing free and open-source components, including Fedora Linux, the 389 Directory Server, MIT Kerberos, the Network Time Protocol, DNS, the Dogtag Certificate System, and the System Security Services Daemon (SSSD).
+Each component remains a separate upstream project under its own license, while FreeIPA's integration layer — including its command-line, web, and programmatic (XML-RPC and JSON-RPC) management interfaces and Python software development kit — is distributed under the GNU General Public License version 3.
+Since version 3.0.0, FreeIPA has used Samba to establish cross-forest trusts with Microsoft Active Directory, allowing it to interoperate with Windows, macOS, and other Unix-based clients.

+As of September 2026, the current stable release is FreeIPA 4.13.4, issued to fix two security vulnerabilities, one of which allowed an unauthenticated attacker to obtain administrator privileges.

 Overview

 FreeIPA aims to provide a centrally-managed identity, policy, and audit (IPA) system.
 It uses a combination of Fedora Linux, 389 Directory Server, MIT Kerberos, NTP, DNS, the Dogtag certificate system, SSSD and other free/open-source components.
 FreeIPA includes extensible management interfaces (CLI, Web UI, XMLRPC and JSONRPC API) and Python SDK for the integrated CA, and BIND with a custom plugin for the integrated DNS server.
 Each of the major components of FreeIPA operates as a preexisting free/open-source project.
 The bundling of these components into a single manageable suite with a comprehensive management interface is GPLv3, but that does not change the licenses of the components.

 Since version 3.0.0, FreeIPA uses Samba to integrate with Microsoft's Active Directory by way of Cross Forest Trusts.
 FreeIPA provides support for Linux, Unix-based, Windows and Mac OS X computers.